After Jaw Surgery in the Hospital

 - Place a towel over your chest for the post operative blood-tinged saliva that may leak out of your mouth while you are sleeping.

 - Get plenty of rest to give your body time to repair itself.

-- Call our Anchorage, AK office at Anchorage Oral and Maxillofacial Surgery Office Phone Number 907-562-9939 if you have questions.
+- Call our Anchorage, AK office at Anchorage Oral and Implant Surgery Office Phone Number 907-562-9939 if you have questions.